-Coca-Cola South Pacific Export Corporation
+The Coca-Cola South Pacific Export Corporation Scholarship (L)

-- V Up to \$1800 pa - T 1 year renewable for the duration of the course subject to satisfactory progress - C Permanent residence in Australia.
-Not more than 22 years of age on 1 December preceding the year in which the award commences and eligible for admission to Year 1 of the full-time degree course in Food Science and Technology
+- Up to \$1,800 pa - 1 year renewable for the duration of the course subject to satisfactory progress

+Applicants must not be more than 22 years of age on 1 December of the year preceding the year in which the award commences.
+Applicants must be eligible for admission to year 1 of the full-time degree course in food science and technology.
+Applications normally close at the end of January.

-George Weston Foods
+The George Weston Foods Scholarship (L)

-- V Up to \$1500 pa - T 1 year renewable for the duration of the course subject to satisfactory progress. - C Permanent residence in Australia.
-Available to students commencing Year 1 of the full-time degree course in Food Science and Technology.
-Applications close at the end of January.
+- Up to \$1,500 pa - 1 year renewable for the duration of the course subject to satisfactory progress

+Applicants must be eligible for admission to year 1 of the full-time degree course in Food Science and Technology.
+Applications normally close at the end of January.